WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/u.md

 **Example**
 [tip] **Recommended:** The upper-left corner [/tip]

 In general, avoid using directional language such as *left, right, up, down* in instructions to locate UI elements or other content.
 Directional language proves to be difficult for accessibility or for localization.
-People with cognitive impairments, as well as people using assistive technologies such as screen-reading software and might have difficulty interpreting directional language.
+People with cognitive impairments, as well as people using assistive technologies such as screen-reading software might have difficulty interpreting directional language.
 If a particular UI element or other content is difficult to convey, include a screenshot or illustration.

-For more information, see [Procedures and instructions](https://make.wordpress.org/docs/style-guide/formatting/procedures/).
+For more information, see [Writing documentation for an international audience](https://make.wordpress.org/docs/style-guide/general-guidelines/global-audience/) and [Procedures and instructions](https://make.wordpress.org/docs/style-guide/formatting/procedures/).

 ## upsize